hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/1-protein.rst

 HID (proton on ND1), or HIP (both protons).
 By this way amber will add the required missing atoms for the specified mutation, but be careful here, for example if you wanna mutate Lysine to Glutamic Acid, first delete the sidechain atoms of the Lysine residue from the PDB file, then use the below command, amber will then add the coordinates of missing atoms for the Glutamic acid residue.
-In short trick is to retain the backbone atoms before any substituion!!
+In short, trick is to retain the backbone atoms only before any substituion!!

 .. code-block::
         :caption: Manipulating protonation state of a residue using LEaP (Ambertools)